 - How have I achieved a similar goal in the past?

-If setting multiple goals sounds daunting, try choosing one theme for the new year: Pick one word or phrase that you want to define the year ahead.
+If setting multiple New Year's resolutions sounds daunting, try choosing one theme for the new year: Pick one word or phrase that you want to define the year ahead.
 For instance, perhaps your theme is “growth” or “grounding,” or maybe you want to focus on self-love or creativity.
-Write it down, and keep it in your sight — in your planner, on your screen saver or above your desk.
+Write it down and keep it in your sight, whether that's in your planner, on your screen saver or above your desk.

 Pick one word or phrase that you want to define the year ahead.

-Creating a list of intentions each month can be especially helpful if your big goals can be broken down into stages, or if you're trying to bring new habits into your life.
+Creating a list of intentions each month can be especially helpful if your big goals can be broken down into stages or if you're trying to bring new habits into your life.
+This also helps set up what psychologists call "temporal landmarks," which can help you jumpstart your motivation every month.
 Revisit your yearly goals or theme, and make sure that your monthly intentions align with the overall vision for you have for the year.

-Sure, the bulk of motivation should come from within yourself, but let's be honest: Checking in with someone can also help keep you on track.
-According to Women's Health, people have a 65 percent chance of completing a goal if they tell someone else about it.
-While it may not be doable during the pandemic, your chances of success rise to a staggering 95 percent if you meet up with your accountability partner in real life.
+Sure, the bulk of motivation should come from within yourself.
+But, let's be honest, checking in with someone can also help keep you on track.
+According to one study, people have a 65-percent chance of completing a goal if they tell someone else about it, and chances of success rise to a staggering 95-percent if you meet up with your accountability partner in real life.

-We highly recommend enlisting the help of a close friend, significant other or a Health Coach to help you achieve your goals.
+FWIW, we highly recommend enlisting the help of a close friend, significant other or a health coach (such as one at THE WELL) to help you achieve your goals.